solita/solita.github.com/_posts/2017-12-04-gis-coordinate-systems.md

 ## Finnish coordinate systems

 From national point of view the WebMercator is problematic.
-The WebMercator is designed to present the whole world at once and for that reason north and south areas are distorted.
+The WebMercator is designed to present the whole world at once and for that reason pole areas are distorted.
 Solution to prevent the distortion is national coordinate systems.
 In Finland the most common is the ETRS-TM35FIN that is designed to present only the Finland area in correct dimensions.
 Difference between the coordinate systems are obvious when comparing images side by side.
 The ETRS-TM35FIN presents the Finland in a natural dimensions when the WebMercator stretch the norther part of the country.

 ![](/img/gis-coordinate-systems/WM-TM35FIN.png "http://informaatiomuotoilu.fi/2017/04/mercatorin-projektio-ei-sovi-maailmankarttoihin-gall-peters-on-lahes-yhta-surkea-vaihtoehto/")
 *The ETRS-TM35FIN center meridian is 27°E.*

 The ETRS-TM35FIN is also some sort of the compromise.
 It covers relative wide area so it is not completely accurate in every part of Finland.
 For the fully accurate calculations there are other national systems covering only the small areas.
-Typically municipalities has they own systems and for example, Helsinki has system named by ETRS-GK25 EPSG:3879.
+Typically municipalities has they own systems and for example, Helsinki uses system named by ETRS-GK25.
+The ETRS-GKn coordinate systems are narrow slides covering the whole Finland from west to east.

 ## Latitudes and Longitudes WGS84